 The only difference between WAMP and LAMP is the operating system behind these stacks.
 So everything mentioned above for LAMP is done by WAMP also, but just on the Windows system.

-It comes with a lot of pre-installed open source software and applications.
-It provides a secure environment for database management, domain management, application management to ease the development.
+It comes with a lot of pre-installed open-source software and applications.
+It provides a secure environment for database management, domain management, and application management to ease development.
 There is more than 425 software included in this stack.

 I hope this gives you an idea about the popular stack to deploy and host web applications.
 All of them you can install on your local PC are FREE.